Ajaycraju98/Module-4-Python-Module-End-Project/README.md

 5.Understanding the relationship between age and salary of employees.

-# Step 3: Visualizations & Graphical Representations
+# Step 3: Graphical Representations
 The findings are presented using various visualization techniques:

 1.Pie Chart – Displays the employee distribution across teams.